Completed Theses and Dissertations

 - Brandon Schmidt (2019) entered the PhD program in applied sociology at UofL in 2019.
 His thesis was entitled ""Monogamish" : constructing shared meaning of commitment and marriage in same-sex relationships."

-- Assel Kuzembayeva (2019) will enter the PhD program in applied sociology at UofL in 2021.
-Her thesis was entitled "Marriage Among U.S. International Students: Meanings and Aspirations."
+- Assel Kuzembayeva (2019): "Marriage Among U.S. International Students: Meanings and Aspirations."

 - Megan Robinson (2017): "The lose-lose situation : identity prioritization and gendered communication in co-recreational intramural basketball."

 - Elizabeth Roberts (2017): "Organizational collaboration and its impact on immigrants and refugees in Louisville."

 - Jack ("Trey") Allen (2017) entered the doctoral program in applied sociology at UofL and graduated with his PhD in 2021.
 His thesis was entitled "American Muslim men and stigma : the use of religious communities as mechanisms for stigma management."